asika32764/ivia/README.md

 <script src="//cdn.rawgit.com/asika32764/sparrow/0.1.1/dist/sparrow.min.js"></script>
 ```

-If you are not in browser environment, you must inject jQuery or Zepto first.
+If you are using ES6 syntax to import module, you must inject jQuery or Zepto first.

 ```js
 import jQuery from 'jquery';